kimtth/awesome-azure-openai-llm/README_all_in_one.md

       optimizer = BootstrapFewShot(metric=dspy.evaluate.answer_exact_match)
       ```
   - DSPy Compiler: Internally trace your program and then optimize it using an optimizer (teleprompter) to maximize a given metric (e.g., improve quality or cost) for your task.
+ng-hello-programming-4ca1c6ce3eb9).
+  1. Signatures: Hand-written prompts and fine-tuning are abstracted and replaced by signatures.
+      > "question -> answer" <br/>
+        "long-document -> summary"  <br/>
+        "context, question -> answer"  <br/>
+  2. Modules: Prompting techniques, such as `Chain of Thought` or `ReAct`, are abstracted and replaced by modules.
+      ```python
+      # pass a signature to ChainOfThought module
+      generate_answer = dspy.ChainOfThought("context, question -> answer")
+      ```
+  3. Optimizers (formerly Teleprompters): Manual iterations of prompt engineering is automated with optimizers (teleprompters) and a DSPy Compiler.
+      ```python
+      # Self-generate complete demonstrations.
+Teacher-student paradigm, `BootstrapFewShotWithOptuna`, `BootstrapFewShotWithRandomSearch` etc. which work on the same principle.
+      optimizer = BootstrapFewShot(metric=dspy.evaluate.answer_exact_match)
+      ```
+  4. DSPy Compiler: Internally trace your program and then optimize it using an optimizer (teleprompter) to maximize a given metric (e.g., improve quality or cost) for your task.
   - e.g., the DSPy compiler optimizes the initial prompt and thus eliminates the need for manual prompt tuning.
     ```python
     cot_compiled = teleprompter.compile(CoT(), trainset=trainset, valset=devset)